-Development of appropriate water quality standards is the core component of the Clean Water Act because water quality standards influence so many other CWA programs.
-These include water quality monitoring, total maximum daily loads (TMDLs), National Pollutant Discharge Elimination System (NPDES) permits, nonpoint source programs, oceans and wetland programs, and source water protection.
+Appropriate water quality standards are a core component of the Clean Water Act (CWA).
+They underpin many other CWA programs, including water quality monitoring, total maximum daily loads (TMDLs), National Pollutant Discharge Elimination System (NPDES) permits, nonpoint source programs, oceans and wetland programs, and source water protection.

 An integral part of the Clean Water Act equation, monitoring can be used to assess the types and sources of pollution loading into a watershed, to determine the progress of current water quality programs, and to document the health of watersheds.
 Section 305(b) of the Clean Water Act requires all states to provide a report on the status of their water bodies on a biennial basis.
 The ten elements in a statewide monitoring program that are required in the Comprehensive Monitoring Strategy are as follows: